vipvivek15/Image-and-video-compression/README.md

 # Image-and-video-compression
-This folder contains my image and video compression research
+This folder contains the code for my image and video compression research